LSU-Atletas

 KK Atletas (Kauno rajono Krepšinio Klubas Atletas) is a professional basketball club that is based in Kaunas district, Lithuania.
-Currently the team plays in the National Basketball League, in the past Atletas participated in the LKL and the Baltic League, before dissolving in 2007 and becoming BC Aisčiai-Atletas.
+Currently, the team plays in the National Basketball League.
+In the past, Atletas participated in the LKL and the Baltic League, before dissolving in 2007 and becoming BC Aisčiai-Atletas.
 In 2009, the team merged with BC Kaunas Triobet and played with the names of Kaunas, Baltai and LSU-Baltai.
-In 2013 club was renamed again to LSU-Atletas, which was merged with the NKL champions of the same name.
-Atletas are multiple time LKL finalists, and were once considered to be one of the strongest teams in Lithuania.
+In 2013, the club was renamed again to LSU-Atletas as it merged with the NKL champions of the same name.
+Atletas are multiple time LKL finalists and were once considered to be one of the strongest teams in Lithuania.

-The NBA center Žydrūnas Ilgauskas represented Atletas at the very beginning of his career.
-Lithuanian basketball star Saulius Štombergas was also a key player of the team back then.
-Donatas Motiejūnas also played for Atletas (at the time called Aisčiai) during the beginning of his career.
+Lithuanian stars Žydrūnas Ilgauskas, Saulius Štombergas, and Donatas Motiejūnas have all played for the club in the early stages of their careers.